Dilated Cardiomyopathy (DCM) in Dogs

-Researchers are exploring whether some of these cases are linked to a taurine deficiency, which could be corrected through a diet change and supplementation (2).
+Researchers explored whether some of these cases were linked to a taurine deficiency, which could be corrected through a diet change and supplementation (1).
+However, taurine deficiency has not been found in most dogs with diet-associated DCM (2).

-At this time, however, we cannot say that taurine deficiency is the cause of all diet-associated DCM.
 Veterinarians are not yet certain whether the disease is caused by a nutrient deficiency, nutrient excess, or an interplay of ingredients that interfere with nutrient absorption.
-There are still many questions and unknowns about how food and nutrition impact the development of this condition.
+There are many ongoing questions and unknowns about how food and nutrition impact the development of this condition.

 Symptoms of DCM in Dogs